 I’ve been praising this model in my dedicated vacuum beard trimmers & clippers article.
 For those of you who love stubbles, but hate sinks full of small facial hair scattered around, the Series 7200 is a life savior.

 Obviously, the key factor here is the built-in vacuum function.
 It sucks in the hair you cut, and while it’s not totally perfect, it’s pretty darn good.
 An estimation would be that some 80-90% of cut hair will fill this beard trimmer’s container, instead of making a real mess out of your sink.

 But anyways: we care about convenience, true.
 What about utility, though?

-Good news: this one doesn’t sacrifice comfort for trimming quality.
+Good news: this is one of the most recommended and best beard trimmers that doesn’t sacrifice comfort for trimming quality.
 Similar to the Series 3500, it has 20 built-in lengths which you can control via an adjusting dial.
 From 1/32″ to 13/32″, you’ll be the King of the Stubble in no time.

-Battery is a bit weaker at 80 minutes runtime on an hour of charging, but it’s not something to cry about.
-Still plenty of time, considering you can be done in less than 10 minutes.
+The battery is a bit weaker at 80 minutes runtime on an hour of charging, but it’s not something to cry about.
+Still, plenty of time, considering you can be done in less than 10 minutes.

 Overall function is typical for the mid-range Norelcos.
 No oiling, stainless steel blades, easy cleaning process.

 The only issue is the fact that it’s a bit noisier than your usual beard trimmer.
 But with a built-in vacuum, can we really expect a totally silent grooming tool?
 That wouldn’t be fair!

 That’s right.
 I just recommended a hair clipper for you, long-bearded friends.
 And I’ll tell you what: you’ll never go back to your usual beard trimmers after using it.